Meliox/PVE-mods/readme.md

-# Proxmox mods and script
+# Proxmox mods and scripts
 A small collection of script and mods for Proxmox

 If you find this helpful, a small donation is appreciated, [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=K8XPMSEBERH3W).

 ## Node temperature view
-(Test compatibility against 7.x & 8.0)
+(Tested compatibility: 7.x & 8.0)

 This bash script installs a modification to the Proxmox Virtual Environment (PVE) web user interface (UI) to display temperature information in a flexible manner for CPU, NVME and HDDs/SSDs.